OPHoperHPO/remove-bg-api/README.md

-# 🍰 `removebg.py` - remove.bg Python API Wrapper 🍰
+# 🍰 `remove-bg-api` - remove.bg Python API Wrapper 🍰
 **********************************************************************
 ### 📄Description:
 This library is used to interact with the *remove.bg* API to remove the background from the image. \